-- a) An attempt will be made to contact a parent - b) The pupils will serve a Leadership detention or spend time in isolation - c) Walking away from a member of SLT will automatically result in time in isolation.
+- a) An attempt will be made to contact a parent - b) The pupils will spend time in Damascus upon return. - c) Walking away from a member of SLT will automatically result in a double detention that evening.

 18. Use of restraint